 Palm trees evoke images of paradise, tropical beaches, and sunny landscapes.
-While California may not be the first place that comes to mind when you think of palm trees, there is actually a diverse array of palm species in California.
+While California may not be the first place that comes to mind when you think of palm trees, there is a diverse array of palm tree types in California.

 Most Common Type of Palm Trees in California